Report card: Bob Condotta grades the Seahawks’ regular season, hands out awards

 Will the explosive passing game return?

-Seattle had 22 pass plays of 25 yards or longer the first eight games of the season but just eight in the final eight.
-Seattle went 6-2 in each half, so the Seahawks showed they can win a variety of ways.
+The Seahawks had 22 pass plays of 25 yards or longer the first eight games of the season but just eight in the final eight.
+They went 6-2 in each half, so the Seahawks showed they can win a variety of ways.
 But it’d probably be easier winning in the playoffs with a few more chunk plays.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.